sp00n/corecycler/test_programs/p95/readme.txt

 whatsnew.txt	A list of new features in prime95.exe. stress.txt	A discussion of issues relating to stress testing a computer. undoc.txt	A list of undocumented and unsupported features. prime.txt	A file containing your preferences.
-The menu choices
-		and dialog boxes are used to change your preferences. local.txt	Like prime.txt, this file contains more preferences.
-		The reason there are two files is discussed later. worktodo.txt	A list of exponents the program will be factoring and/or Lucas-Lehmer testing. results.txt	Prime95.exe writes its results to this file. results.json.txt Prime95.exe writes results to this file in an easy-to-parse JSON format.
+The menu choices and dialog boxes are used to change your preferences. worktodo.txt	A list of exponents the program will be factoring and/or Lucas-Lehmer testing. results.txt	Prime95.exe writes its results to this file. results.json.txt Prime95.exe writes results to this file in an easy-to-parse JSON format.